8 Ways to To Help Your Child Speak Clearly

 This image is an extract from MED-EL Building Blocks of Speech.
 Find more technical information and download the free poster on the MED-EL Professionals Blog.

 3. Listening First

-Talk first, before you show or do something.
+Talk first before you show or do something.
 This will help your child develop their listening skills by listening to your speech.
-Add in visual cues to help your child understand only after your child has had a chance to listen to the information.
-This helps your child develop the auditory area of their brain, which is what they’ll use when monitoring their own speech.
+Add in visual cues to help your child understand only after they have had a chance to listen to the information.
+This helps them develop the auditory area of their brain, which is what they’ll use when monitoring their own speech.

 Follow your child’s lead and engage in a back-and-forth conversation to support their speech and language development.
 This gives them practice listening to your correct adult production of sounds and words and imitating those words as well.
 Just remember not to ask too many questions.
 Try to comment instead.

 Distance reduces the volume and clarity of your speech.
 Move closer to your child to provide them with the best possible model of sounds and words, so they can listen and learn more easily.

 Background noise such as the TV or traffic noise will make it more difficult to listen to, learn from, and copy your correct speech.
 Remove background noise when talking with your child so they can hear you more easily.
 Remember, hearing well is a prerequisite for talking well.